emmasarge/gallery/README.md

 'USE_AWS', 'True'
 `````

-* You can now make the migrations to start using Postgres:
+* Make the migrations to start using Postgres to connect to Heroku:
 ``````
 python3 manage.py makemigrations
 python3 manage.py migrate
 ``````
-* And load the category the product fixtures:
+* Add category the product fixtures to connect to Heroku:
 ``````
 python3 manage.py loaddata categories
 python3 manage.py loaddata products
 ``````

-**3. Create a Superuser for mew Postgres database**
+**3. CreateSuperuser for Postgres DB**

 * Run the following command to create a superuser to navigate to Django's admin panel: